Systemic Improvement in math - One District’s Story

-One important service that All Learners Network provides is consulting with and supporting districts as they make system changes to benefit all learners.
+One important service that All Learners Network provides is consulting with and supporting school districts to make systemic changes to benefit all learners.
 ALN collaborates with districts to create a professional development plan tailored to their needs.
-Shayna Kalnitsky and DeVeau Sleeper share their experience when ALN provided professional development in Windsor Central Supervisory Union..
+Shayna Kalnitsky and DeVeau Sleeper share their experience when ALN provided professional development in Windsor Central Supervisory Union.

-On March 1, Windsor Central Supervisory Union staff engaged in a professional day led by Glenn Patterson and TJ Jemison.
+On March 1, Windsor Central Supervisory Union staff engaged in a professional day led by ALN Facilitators.
 The goals for the day were to consider ways mathematical discourse and the ALN Problem Introduction Protocol can create access and equity for students.
 An essential component of promoting access and equity for students involved exploring math identities.

 Through several engaging activities including an image number sense routine, a game, a Which One Doesn’t Belong protocol, and the ALN Problem Introduction Protocol, teachers had a chance to experience instruction that prioritized access and equity.